 Since I first created this recipe, I have added vinegar, which the photo and video do not show.
 Using vinegar, you can achieve larger holes.
 I have updated the recipe but made vinegar optional.

 I was so excited about how great this recipe turned out thatI forgot to take a photo of any of the English muffins that I made.
-So, I featured above the cinnamon raisin English muffin that I made in the oven, but your microwave version will just like it!
+So, I featured above the cinnamon raisin English muffin that I made o the stovetop, but your microwave version will look just like it!
 Here is a screenshot of from the video though it’s a little blurry…

 This recipe is available to everyone.